 Loop Pile: The fibers are sewn in as uncut loops at even sizes.

-Patterned Loop: Fibers are sewn in as uncut loops at multiple heights.
+Patterned Loop: The fibers are sewn in as uncut loops at multiple heights.

 Choosing The Carpet Style